 An hydraulic drive was chosen as it is approximately 1/10th the size, weight and complexity of the electrical drive it replaces, more so since it needs no gearbox, reducing the size and weight of the towers and foundation, plus its working fluid, unlike electrons, carries the normally lost heat down to the Power Kart where it may be harvested and stored.
 Since the tower top pumps are physically not much different in size and weight from 10 to 100 KW, this allows me to use the same tower for all three sizes, all of which can be readily exchanged as conditions warrant to suit the customers' needs.
 Additionally as I stated, this hydraulic system permits an exceptionally simple control system to track the wind, orders of magnitude simpler, more rugged, reliable and cost-effective than any competing electrical system, known to the author.
-A simple precision orifice in the form of a replaceable set screw with a hole in it does the trick!
+A simple precision orifice in the form of a simple needle valve or replaceable set screw with a hole in it does the trick!
 Once it is sized for a particular model machine, it works automatically over the whole wind speed range, plus it has a dual purpose: it also turns the fluid under pressure into heat!

 The Betz Limit is generally met and exceeded by the Reaction Forces alone; the Lift Force Energies mostly drive the generator vs tip over the tower and are totally extra freebie bennies not accredited in the Bernoulli Energy Equation.